-CHEMI CAL ATTAC sk TREATMENT Note: these are for reference only, and are not in ALCO EMS protocol ▶ Remove clothing, flush eyes/skin with plenty of water ▶ Get medical attention immediately; there are antidotes for specific chemical agents ▶ Atropine is an effective antidote antidote ► Remove clothing and flush eyes/skin with plenty of water ► Get medical attention immediately, there are antidotes for specific chemical agents Get fresh air immediately Flush skinkeyes with plenty of water Get medical attention immediately; there are antidotes for specific chemical agents Cet fresh air immediately Flush skin/eyes with plenty of wath of wath Seek medical attention immediately; there are antidotes for specific chemical agents SYMPTOMS Note: ar ■ Pupils shrink to pinpoints and victim begins sweating and twitching ■ Runny nose, watery eyes, drooling, increased respiratory secretions, excessive sweating, difficult breathing difficult breathing dimness of vision, nausea, vomiting ▶ Blistering agent, burning exposed eyes and skin; and lungs, mouth and throat if it is breathed in (inhaled).
-Not usually noticed until 1-6 hours after exposure ► Burning and redness of the skin and eyes Inhalation causes confusion, drowsiness, shortness of breath, leading to collapse Very harmful to the eyes and skin and can cause tearing. blurred vision, difficulty breathing, and burns IMMEDIATE ACTIONS If you are exposed, the effects will appear fairly rapidly People around you may begin fainting, vomiting or have difficulty breathing may die quickly and fall from the sky ► IMMEDIATELY leave the area ► Avoid puddles of liquid ► If the attack was outside, you should get into a building or car ► If the attack was niside. get to the outside If you were directly exposed, remove clothing (place in plastic bags, if possible) Removing contaminated contoning is more contoning is more contoning is more contaminated clothing over your head; cut or tear it off to avoid contact with the eyes, nose, and mouth the eyes, nose, and mouth Thoroughly flush all areas where agent contacted your skin, using nearest water available Hazmatifire crews are trained for immediate response and medical treatment is available at most hospitals PROPERTIES Can be liquid or gas Enters the body through: ➤ Skin and eyes ➤ Inhalation Ingested Generally thick liquid, yellow or brown in color, with a slight garlic or mustard door.
-Enters the body through: Skin and eyes Inhalation Ingested Extremely flammable, colorless gas or fiquid Enters the body through: Skin and eyes Inhalation Ingested Greenish-yellow gas with stinglo door.
-Heavier than air, so it will settle in low spots Enters the body through: Yellow Skin and eyes Inhalation Ingested CHEMICAL NERVE AGENTS • VX • Sarin SULFUR MUSTARDS HYDROGEN CYANIDE CHLORINE
+CHI EMIC AL ATT/ ACK TREATMENT Note: these are for reference only, and are not in ALCO EMS protocol ► Remove clothing, flush eyes/skin with plenty of water ► Get medical attention immediately; there are antidotes for specific cnemical agents ► Atropine is an effective antidote ► Remove clothing and flush eyes/skin with plenty of water ► Get medical attention immediately, there are antidotes for specific chemical agents Get fresh air immediately Flush skin/eves with plenty of water Get medical attention Immediately; there are antidotes for specific chemical agents Get fresh air immediately Flush skin/eyes with plenty or water Seek medical attention immediately; there are antidotes for specific chemical agents SYMPTOMS Note: ar ► Pupils shrink to pinpoints and victim begins sweating and twitching ► Runny nose, watery eyes, drooling, increased respiratory secretions, excessive sweating, difficult breathing, dimness of vision, nausea, vomiting ► Blistering agent, burning exposed eyes and skin; throat if it is breathed in (inhaled).
+Not usually noticed until 1-6 hours after exposure ▶ Burning and redness of Inhalation droweinese 98 Very harmful to the eves and skin and can cause tearing, blurred vision, difficulty breathing, and burns IMMEDIATE ACTIONS ▶ If you are exposed, the effects will appear fairly rapidly ► People around you may begin fainting, vomiting or have difficulty breathing ▶ Birds and insects may die quickly and fall from the sky ► IMMEDIATELY leave the area ► Avoid puddles of liquid ► If the attack was outside. you should get into a building or car If the attack was inside, get to the outside ► If you were directly exposed, remove bags, if possible) ► Kemoving contaminated clothing is more important than modesty ▶ Do not remove contaminated clothing over your head; cut or tear it off to avoid contact with the eyes, nose, and mouth ► Thoroughly flush all areas where agent contacted your skin, using nearest water available ► Hazmat/fire crews are trained for immediate response and medical treatment is available at most hospitals PROPERTIES Can be liquid or gas ► Skin and eyes Inhalation ▶ Ingested Generally thick liquid, yellow or brown in color, with a slight garlic or mustard odor.
+Enters the body through: ▶ Skin and eyes ▼ Inhalation ▼ Ingested Extremely flammable, colorless gas or liquid Enters the body through: ▶ Skin and eyes ► Inhalation ngasian Greenish-yellow gas with stinging odor.
+Heavier than air, so it will settle in low spots Enters the body through: ► Skin and eyes ► Inhalation ■ Ingested CHEMICAL NEKVE AGENIS •VX •Sarin •Tabun SULFUR MUSTARDS HYDROGEN CYANIDE CHLORINE